People

 Hut & Tracks Field Manager: Brett Stokman

-Our President John Cook has been dairy farming for 37 years and hails from Te Awamutu.
+Our President John Cook lives in Taupo.
 He is a keen recreational hunter of deer and pigs.
-A councilor on NZ Game Animal Council, he is involved with CNISF to help ensure the sika herd is managed and preserved so that quality recreational hunting is alive and well for many years to come.
+A councillor on NZ Game Animal Council, he is involved with CNISF to help ensure the sika herd is managed and preserved so that quality recreational hunting is alive and well for many years to come.
 Working alongside an awesome team and seeing the changes people with the same passion can make is second to none.

 Cam Speedy is a freelance Wildlife Biologist based in the Central North Island with more than 30 years’ experience working on a range of both native and introduced wildlife.
 Cam’s first love is Sika deer and he has been involved in sika research most of his working life including habitat studies, herd dynamics, population monitoring and radio tracking work, with a number of published scientific papers and 100’s of magazine articles.